Your Ultimate Holiday Checklist

 - Got a valid passport(s)

-- Had any necessary vaccinations (ask your GP if unsure)
+- Had any necessary vaccinations (ask your GP if you’re unsure at least eight weeks before you set off)

 Printable holiday checklist